-The Army set up a string of forts including Martin Scott, in 1848; and Forts Worth, Gates, Graham, Croghan, Duncan, Lincoln, the following year.
+The Army set up a string of forts, including Martin Scott, in 1848; and Forts Worth, Gates, Graham, Croghan, Duncan, Lincoln, the following year.
 But the rapidly advancing line of settlement soon brought new outcries from the frontiersmen.
-Another system of forts then came into being including Forts Belknap and Phantom Hill, in 1851; and Forts Chadbourne, McKavett, and Clark, the next year.
+Another system of forts then came into being, including Forts Belknap and Phantom Hill, in 1851; and Forts Chadbourne, McKavett, and Clark the following year.

-The northern anchor, Belknap, on the Brazos River, was the nearest to the dangerous Kiowa and Comanche country.
-Besides watching out for settlers, Forts Belknap and Phantom Hill guarded the Fort Smith-El Paso Road, a major link in the transcontinental route pioneered in 1849 by Captain Randolph B. Marcy.
+On the Brazos River, the northern anchor, Belknap, was the nearest to the dangerous Kiowa and Comanche country.
+Besides watching out for settlers, Forts Belknap and Phantom Hill guarded the Fort Smith-El Paso Road, a significant link in the transcontinental route pioneered in 1849 by Captain Randolph B. Marcy.

 The fort was the base of the expedition of Captain Marcy and Lieutenant George B. McClellan in 1852.
 This was Marcy’s third expedition, the first tow having originated at Fort Smith, Arkansas.
 Marcy and McClellan explored the Canadian River and discovered the headwaters of the Red River, the last segment of the southern Plains to be explored.

 Marcy returned to Fort Belknap in 1854 to help Indian Agent Robert S. Neighbors survey and establish two Indian reservations.
 The State authorized the reservations in response to Neighbors’ humanitarian efforts, which had begun as early as 1845 and included the negotiation of peace treaties between the Indians and white settlers.
-In 1854-55 he and Marcy founded the Brazos Agency, a few miles south of Fort Belknap; and the Comanche Reservation (Comanche Reserve), 45 miles to the west, guarded by Camp Cooper.
-Within three years, more than 1,100 peaceful Indians from various small tribes had settled around the Brazos Agency, but only 400 Comanche moved onto the Comanche Reservation.
+In 1854-55 he and Marcy founded the Brazos Agency, a few miles south of Fort Belknap, and the Comanche Reservation (Comanche Reserve), 45 miles to the west, guarded by Camp Cooper.
+More than 1,100 peaceful Indians from various small tribes had settled around the Brazos Agency within three years, but only 400 Comanche moved onto the Comanche Reservation.
 Under Neighbors’ tutelage, the reservation Indians relinquished their nomadic ways and took up agriculture.